Harley Quinn: Creation and development

 Dini had several names in mind while naming the character, such as Columbine, and eventually settled on the name "Harley Quinn".
 Dini chose the name for the character to be in line with other Batman characters's names being puns, and also because he thought "Harley was a fun name for a girl".
 The name Harley Quinn is a play on Harlequin, a stock character from the sixteenth-century Italian physical comedy theater commedia dell'arte.

 In designing the character, Timm did a "simplified supervillain version" of traditional Harlequin gear; from the commedia dell'arte original, he took the jester hat, ruffled collar, diamond pattern, and domino mask and put them on a red-and-black bodysuit, on which the diamonds were strategically placed for easier animation.
 Timm took Harley Quinn's red and black color scheme from the Golden Age comic book character Daredevil.
 Dini had previously made a rough design for the character, which Timm improved on.

-In family orientated material, Harley would wear her original traditional jester costume, covering almost her entire body.
-While in more adult orientated media, Harley would dress stripperific but she would still maintain the esthetics of her original costume.
-Where in the place of her jester hat is her bare hair, that is tied up in two pigtails, which are just are iconic as her hat's stalks if not then more.
-Even as a psychiatrist she would wear her white coat over her stiletto heels as she weaponizes her femininity in a male dominated society and field.